avariace/avariace.github.io/_pages/about.md

 {% endfor %}

 ## Working in Progress
-{% for post in site.posts reversed %}
+{% for post in site.publications reversed %}
   {% if post.slide %}
     {% include archive-single.html %}
   {% endif %}